 Then tell another employee to do the same, but tell them if they don't that their pay will be "reassessed" and decreased by $5 per hour.

 9 times out of 10, the latter will meet and/or exceed your request for fear of losing money that they have become used to receiving.
-The former, the one that was not worried about their pay being decreased, will, maybe, 7 times out of 10, on a good day...
-FAIL.
-Even more interesting, the 3 that succeed in this example, after they get their raise, are less likely to maintain their improvement, they aren't afraid of losing money, and there is no longer any motivation to do better, they already have the money.
-BUT, the employee who has been told that they could someday have to take a pay cut for lack of performance, will continue to provide you with the extra work, consistently.
-Makes sense?
+The former, the one that was not worried about their pay being decreased, will, maybe, 7 times out of 10, on a good day... fail.
+Even more interesting, the 3 that succeed in this example, after they get their raise, are less likely to maintain their improvement.
+They aren't afraid of losing money, and there is no longer any motivation to do better.
+They already have the money.
+However, the employee who has been told that they could someday have to take a pay cut for lack of performance, will continue to provide you with the extra work, consistently.
+Make sense?

-Well, the same concept applies to big business and large corporations, all driven by money.
-Mr. Big Business does not want a pay cut, so, even if it takes more effort and more employees to satisfy the customers by providing an environment friendly product, or package, will typically consistently meet or exceed those expectations.
+Well, the same concept applies to big business and large corporations, all of which are driven by money.
+Mr. Big Business does not want a pay cut.
+As such, even if it takes more effort and more employees to satisfy the customers by providing an environmentally friendly product, or package, they will typically consistently meet or exceed those expectations.
 Take into account the natural competition in any industry between companies, and you probably won't even seen an increased price associated with the better product... don't believe me?

-Going with our concept, the consumers demand, the suppliers supply, simple.
-It will spread quickly through industries provided that consumers continue to demand "waste-less" options.
-Inevitably, the government will then get involved to regulate the industry in this regard, laws and statutes will be instituted, and the legalities will soon follow, driven by cases and trials with judges setting a judiciary standard.
+Going along with our concept, the consumers demand, and the suppliers supply.
+It seems so simple.
+This new ideal could spread quickly through industries provided that consumers continue to demand "waste-less" options.
+Inevitably, the government will then get involved to regulate the industry in this regard.
+Laws and statutes will be instituted, and the legalities will soon follow, all of which will be driven by cases and trials with judges setting a judiciary standard.